drts01/presentation--ci-cd-101/slides/039-demo.md

 ```

 <aside class="notes">
+* We need to start a local repo

 * init - initializes directory as a git repository.
 * add - adds files to be tracked
 * commit - record the changes